saranshbansal/learn-aws/LAST_MINUTE_TIPS.md

   - **Object writer** – The uploading account will own the object.
   - **Bucket owner preferred** – The bucket owner will own the object if the object is uploaded with the `bucket-owner-full-control` canned ACL.
 Without this setting and canned ACL, the object is uploaded and remains owned by the uploading account.
 - If two writes are made to a single non-versioned object at the same time, it is possible that only a single event notification will be sent.
 If you want to ensure that an event notification is sent for every successful write, you can enable versioning on your bucket.
 With versioning, every successful write will create a new version of your object and will also send event notification.
+- `Retention` option can be set while defining S3 lifecycle options for limiting old artifacts versions by number or age.
+This can prevent deleting source bundle.

 - **S3 Consistency Model**
     - Bucket configurations have an **eventual** consistency model.
 If you delete a bucket and immediately list all buckets, the deleted bucket might still appear in the list.